diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 If both datasets are too large for either to be copied to each node in the cluster, we can still join them using MapReduce with a map-side or reduce-side join, depending on how the data is structured.

 #### Map-Side Joins
 A map-side join between large inputs works by performing the join `before the data reaches the map function`.
-For this to work, though, the inputs to each map must be partitioned and sorted in a particular way.
-Each input dataset must be divided into the same number of partitions, and it must be sorted by the same key (the join key) in each source.
-All the records for a particular key must reside in the same partition.
+For this to work, though, the inputs to each map must be partitioned and sorted in a particular way. `Each input dataset must be divided into the same number of partitions, and it must be sorted by the same key (the join key) in each source.
+All the records for a particular key must reside in the same partition`.
 This may sound like a strict requirement (and it is), but it actually fits the description of the output of a MapReduce job.

 A map-side join can be used to join the outputs of several jobs that had the same number of reducers, the same keys, and output files that are not splittable (by virtue of being smaller than an HDFS block or being gzip compressed, for example)

 You use a **CompositeInputFormat** from the org.apache.hadoop.mapreduce.join package to run a map-side join.
-The input sources and join type (inner or outer) for CompositeInputFormat are configured through a join expression that is written according to a simple grammar.
+The input sources and `join type (inner or outer)` for CompositeInputFormat are configured through a join expression that is written according to a simple grammar.

 #### Reduce-Side Joins
-A reduce-side join is more general than a map-side join, in that the input datasets don’t have to be structured in any particular way, but it is less efficient because both datasets have to go through the MapReduce shuffle.
-The basic idea is that the `mapper tags each record with its source and uses the join key as the map output key`(PS: for example, label each source as 0, 1, ..., and append the join key with source label),  so that the records with the same key are brought together in the reducer.
+A reduce-side join is more general than a map-side join, in that the input datasets don’t have to be structured in any particular way, but it is `less efficient because both datasets have to go through the MapReduce shuffle`.
+The basic idea is that the `mapper tags each record with its source and uses the join key as the map output key`(PS: for example, label each source as 0, 1, ..., and append either the join key or value with source label),  so that the records with the same key are brought together in the reducer.
 We use several ingredients to make this work in practice:
 * Multiple inputs
 The input sources for the datasets generally have different formats, so it is very convenient to use the **MultipleInputs** class to separate the logic for parsing and tagging each source.
 * Secondary sort